-Last updated in March 2017
+Last updated in March 2018

 Culture and education

-Cooperation at university level is promoted primarily through short-term research scholarships, German Academic Exchange Service (DAAD) student scholarships and lecturer exchange programmes.
-For years, a DAAD teacher has been working at the Pontificia Universidad Católica del Ecuador (PUCE) in Quito.
+Cooperation at university level is promoted primarily through short-term research scholarships, German Academic Exchange Service (DAAD) scholarships and lecturer exchange programmes.
+For years, a DAAD lector has been working at the Pontificia Universidad Católica del Ecuador (PUCE) in Quito.
 The number of active university partnerships is on the increase, as is the number of student exchanges.
 Cooperation focuses on science and engineering subjects.
 The German Research Foundation (DFG) is conducting a mountain rainforest research project in the Loja province.
-Since 2013, the project area has been extended to include high mountain regions and the Azuay Province (Cuenca).
+Since 2013, the project area has been extended to include high mountain regions and the Azuay province (Cuenca).
 Three Ecuadorian and eight German universities are currently involved in the project.